The bFan®

 The main goal is not to suppress the sweat.
 It is to prevent the low that causes the sweat.
 Sweat is a symptom, not the root problem.

 From a medical standpoint, prevention often starts with your evening routine.
-Bedtime glucose review matters.
+Bedtime glucose review matters, particularly if you're sweating during the night.
 So does the timing of dinner, exercise, alcohol, and insulin.
 If a pattern of lows shows up, clinicians often look at basal insulin dose, dinner bolus timing, correction insulin late in the evening, or sulfonylurea timing.
 Some people benefit from a bedtime snack with carbohydrate and protein, though that depends on the person and the treatment plan.

 Technology can make a big difference.
 CGM alarms, predictive low alerts, low glucose suspend features, and automated insulin delivery systems can reduce overnight hypoglycemia by a wide margin.
 If you have recurrent night sweats and you use insulin, this is a conversation worth having.